PrestaShop/PrestaShop/tests/puppeteer/README.md

 ## LinkChecker
-This script will detect not found and erroneous pages, by crawling your back office and front office
+This script will detect not found and erroneous pages, by crawling your back office and front office.
+It's still a Work In Progress.

 ### Launch script